Loading…

 The instrument selected by 黑料社 as a required exit assessment for the M.Ed. in Elementary and Secondary School Counseling is either ETS Praxis II exam #5421, Professional School Counselor with a minimum acceptable score of 156, or ETS Praxis II exam #5422, School Counselor, with a minimum acceptable score of 159.

-Passing the Praxis II: School Counselor test is a graduation requirement for all students in the Masters in Elementary and Secondary School Counseling certification program even if the student’s respective state does not require the test.
+Passing the Praxis II: School Counselor test is a graduation requirement for all candidates in the Masters in Elementary and Secondary School Counseling certification program even if the candidate’s respective state does not require the test.

-Please note that state-mandated licensure/certification exams and/or minimum score requirements are subject to change by the Delaware Department of Education or the New Jersey Department of Education.
-Any changes mandated by either Departments of Education will be implemented as required by state regulation.
+State-mandated licensure/certification exams and/or minimum score requirements are subject to change by the Delaware Department of Education or your respective state.
+Any changes mandated by the Delaware Department of Education will be implemented as required by state regulation impacting all candidates in this program regardless of the state you are seeking licensure.

 Outcomes Assessment